johan-lejdung/go-microservice-pubsub-template/README.md

 Take a look in the `consume` and `produce` folders to check out how to subscribe and connect to topics.

+Run a local pubsub instance in docker with `docker-compose up`.

 # Protobuf
 A generated protobuf file is in the `protomsg` packages, together with the raw proto file.